Copper Country strike of 1913–1914: The Italian Hall disaster

 On Christmas Eve 1913, the Women's Auxiliary of the WFM organized a Christmas party for strikers and their families.
 The union and many local citizens donated gifts for the children and money for the party supplies.
 The party was held in the upstairs ballroom of the Italian Hall, a building in Calumet which was owned by a mutual benefit society for Italians.
 The party was well attended, with hundreds of families attending, including many strikers' children, packed into the ballroom.

 At some point during the evening, according to most witnesses, an unidentified man stepped into the ballroom and shouted "Fire!", beginning a panic and stampede for the doors.
 The main exit from the ballroom was a steep stairway down to the front doors of the building.
-In the ensuing panic, 73 people were crushed to death in the stairwell, most of them children.
+In the ensuing panic, 73 people were crushed to death in the stairwell, 60 of them were children.

 The true identity of the person who shouted "Fire!" has never been established.
 There has been considerable speculation that the person was a member of the Citizens' Alliance, an organization of business owners, citizens, and mine owners who opposed the strike.
 Several witnesses recalled seeing a Citizens' Alliance button on the man's jacket.
 However, the inquest into the disaster reached no conclusion.

 Aftermath

 The disaster gave additional life to the strike, as rumors flew about the identity of the man who yelled "Fire!".
 Shortly afterwards, the president of the WFM, Charles Moyer, was shot and then forcibly placed on a train leaving the Keweenaw.
 However, support for the strike declined as organizers left (or were forced to leave) the Copper Country, the WFM ran out of money, and strikers' families experienced great hardships during the winter.
 The strikers voted to end the strike on April 13, 1914.
 Whereas the WFM reported having 9,000 members at the initial strike vote, only 2,500 members were left to vote on the referendum on calling off the strike.
 Mining companies required all strikers seeking a return to work to turn in or destroy their WFM membership cards.

 The strike was mostly unsuccessful in achieving its major goals.
-The mining companies continued introducing the one man drill, which eventually became a standard in all Copper Country mines.
+The mining companies continued introducing the one-man drill, which eventually became a standard in all Copper Country mines.
 Collective bargaining was thoroughly rejected by the mines, leaving miners at the whim of the companies.
 Many miners simply left the Copper Country, or else returned to the mines for which they formerly worked on the mines' terms.

 However, many Copper Country mines did introduce an 8-hour day partway through the strike, for the miners who had stayed to work for them.
 This continued after the strike, when national labor legislation required shorter workdays.
 Labor legislation also limited use of child labor and mandated higher daily wages for miners and trammers.
 All mines eventually changed to a daily wage, leaving behind the old family-group contract system entirely.